kklein/kklein.github.io/_posts/2019-08-10-challenge.markdown

 ## Meta observation

-Quickly did I realize that this was my initial position was unconventional.
-Hence I was adamant about finding out whether people or I were wrong.
-I brought this claim up frequently and mostly people seemed slightly skeptical, partly alienated.
-Still they did not _voice_ any concerns or doubts.
-Out of at least 20 people I presented this idea, there was one single person who challenged it.
+Quickly did I realize that my initial position was unconventional.
+Subsequently I had been adamant about finding out whether people or I were wrong.
+As a consequence, I frequently brought up this claim among peers.
+People mostly made slightly skeptical, partly alienated faces.
+Still they did not _voice_ or express any concerns or doubts.
+Out of at least 20 people I presented this idea to, a single person challenged it.

 Now, years later, I changed my mind.

+My point is not about messaging.
+My point is that as long as you grant the assumption that the change of opinion is progress and progress is positive, one clearly benefits from having the flaws entailed in one's ideas pointed out.
+Laid out as explicitly, it really does seem like a no-brainer to me.
+But maybe, yet again, I'm wrong.
+If so, I'd like to know. :)

 Challenge your dear ones.
 Not doing so is not caring.
 It is wasteful.